afterallafk/afterallafk/README.md

 - 👋 Hi, I’m @afterallafk
 - 👀 I’m interested in ...
-Building Roms and a Dream to Maintain A Rom Officially
+Building Roms and Voltage OS Official Maintainer
 - 🌱 I’m currently doing...
 B.Tech Course in ECE Branch
 - 📫 How to reach me ...U can Reach me on telegram as @afterallafk , Follow me Instagram @ig.adityasingh